Emerging Europe’s greatest scams

 The first really big financial scams in the Former Soviet Union (FSU) were a raft of pyramid schemes inflicted on the financially illiterate people who were just coming to grips with capitalism.

-One of the most famous was the MMM scheme, set up in 1989 by small time computer trader Sergei Mavrodi and his brother.
-It quickly ballooned into one of the biggest ponzi schemes in history, pulling in 5mn-10mn people who sunk their life’s savings into the scam and quickly lost everything.
+One of the most famous was the MMM scheme, set up in 1989 by small-time computer trader Sergei Mavrodi and his brother.
+It quickly ballooned into one of the biggest Ponzi schemes in history, pulling in 5mn-10mn people who sunk their life’s savings into the scam and quickly lost everything.

 At its peak MMM was taking in millions of dollars a day and Mavrodi himself has obtained a sort of cult status amongst Russians.
 He died in 2018 at the age of 62 from heart problems.
 The quirk in the story is most investors knew it was a scam but hoped to get their money and profits out before it collapsed.